Neurohealth Wellness News.

 5. Rehabilitation and Strengthening

 An important aspect of treating ITB syndrome is correcting the underlying muscle imbalances.
-At Neurohealth Wellness, we incorporate **personalized rehabilitation programs** designed to strengthen the hip abductors, glutes, and core muscles.
+At Neurohealth Wellness, we incorporate personalised rehabilitation programs designed to strengthen the hip abductors, glutes, and core muscles.
 These exercises reduce stress on the iliotibial band, improve knee stability, and correct improper biomechanics.
 Our practitioners also teach you stretches that target the ITB to maintain flexibility and prevent recurrence.

 6. Gait and Biomechanical Correction